 The check box "For Editing Context" toggles the visibility of the Mesh grid (not the points itself!) for the Layer that is chosen in the "Editing Context" drop-down list, i.e. the Layer that is currently being warped and which is depicted with the editing icon in the Device Tree:

 The next check box "For all Editing Context Sibling Layers or Outputs" toggles the Mesh grid on all other Layers and Outputs.
 These means that you can toggle the Mesh from the Editing Context Layer and all other ones separately.
-This is helpful if you like to align a Mesh to another one, e.g. within a softedge area where two Meshes overlap each other.
+This helps to align a Mesh to another one, e.g. within a softedge area where two Meshes overlap each other.
 The Mesh appearance, e.g. its color, can be changed in the Object Inspector.

 "Show FFD Edges" renders the lines between FFD points.